jobitjoseph/WitAITTS/INSTALLATION.md

 ### For Arduino IDE

 #### Step 1: Install WitAITTS Library
+1. Search for WitAITTS in library manager and install.

+-or

 1. Download `WitAITTS-v1.0.0.zip`
 2. Open Arduino IDE
 3. Go to: **Sketch → Include Library → Add .ZIP Library...**